Nagiso: History

 The area of present-day Nagiso was part of ancient Shinano Province.
 During the Edo period, the area developed as series of post stations on the Nakasendō highway connecting Edo with Kyoto.
 The villages of Yomikaki, Tsumagoi and Tadachi merged to form the town of Nagiso on May 1, 1968.

 Demographics

 Per Japanese census data, the population of Nagiso has remained declined rapidly over the past 60 years.

 Education

-Nagiso has one public elementary schools and one public middle school operated by the town government, and one high school operated the Nagano Prefectural Board of Education.
+Nagiso has one public elementary school and one public middle school operated by the town government, and one high school operated the Nagano Prefectural Board of Education.